 Not only is Malva famous in Africa, but it is also a popular dessert in the U.S, especially on the West Coast.
 The pudding gained popularity in the States when chef Art Smith introduced it at a Christmas dinner in 2006 to Oprah Winfrey Leadership Academy For Girls’ pupils.

 Perhaps, the information about Botswana dishes and cuisine is pretty strange to everyone, so I hope this article will bring this country’s cuisine and culture closer to many people.
-If you have the opportunity to come to Botswana, let’s try these foods.
+If you have the opportunity to come to this country, let’s try these foods.

 Please spread this exciting and valuable article to many people through likes and sharing it.
 I always look forward to receiving your questions and contributing ideas after reading this post in the comment section.
 Thanks for reading!